 All those projects share a same goal: finally have free and open source software, and hardware, for the phone industry.
 We fought a lot to get linux and free software in the desktop world, but the trend is shifting toward mobile phones, and we are losing this industry to fake open source like Android, which are closed plateforms pretending to be open source, but are just using linux as a way to spy on people and force them into throwing away their phones for a brand new one because "the latest update made my phone sluggish".

-We are even more losing it in the hardware side, where phones are only to be made by Chinese factories, keeping the so called "open hardware" restricted to gadgets.
+We are even more losing it in the hardware side, where phones are only to be made by Asian factories, keeping the so called "open hardware" restricted to gadgets.